-Hi everyone, here are our recommended titles for the week, consisting entirely of eBooks & downloadable audiobooks available through the Digital Catalog.
+Hi everyone, here are our recommended reads for the week.

 Weekly Suggested Reading postings are published on Tuesdays.

 The next Suggested Reading posting will be published on December 22, 2020.